-The point of this commentary is to give you, the listener, an insight into my thought processes with regard to the creation of this unique piece.
+This is Kristjana's commentary, offering a unique insight into her thought process with regard to the creation of this unique piece.

-Also, the hotel is named after Queen Victoria's seventh child, Prince Arthur Duke of Connaught (and Strathearn)- there are lots of portraits of him throughout the hotel and I really felt his spirit is well represented by the hound.
+"The hotel is named after Queen Victoria's seventh child, Prince Arthur Duke of Connaught.
+There are many portraits of him throughout the hotel and I really felt his spirit is well represented by the hound.
 I chose to include a mother horse and its foal in the image because I felt it would go some way to convey the warmth, friendliness and level of care I experienced here.

 You'll also spot the two flowers that seem to be growing more tigers.
 This idea was born out of the notion of fertility within creativity.
 The tiger flowers are blooming and growing all the time.
 Notice the noses on these tiger flower heads – they're not regular but rather suggest a heightened sense of taste and smell.

 When you arrive at the David Collins bar at night, the trees outside the hotel in Carlos Place are lit up, making the area quite magical.
-I created these bee-like dragon flies that are picked out in gold leaf can be seen fluttering throughtout the image to represent the tree lights at night outside the Connaught.
+I created these bee-like dragon flies that are picked out in gold leaf can be seen fluttering throughout the image to represent the tree lights at night outside the Connaught."